Water, which we are made of

 Steering committee and expert advisory board

-After the conclusion of the citizens' assembly, the id-eau association and its campaign partners want to push for the implementation of the assembly recommendations by bringing them to parliaments and political leaders.
+After the conclusion of the citizens' assembly, the id-eau association and its campaign partners are pushing for the implementation of the assembly recommendations by bringing them to parliaments and political leaders.

 Read more: Assemblée populaire du Rhône